Luis-Nobrega/OOM-Mapping-layers/README.md

-# Automatic image generation for leyers of sentinel satellites 2 and 3
+# Automatic image generation for layers of sentinel satellites 2 and 3
 Provides meteorological maps based on Sentinel 2 and 3 satellite imagery

 ## Motivation